 The Uroos festival is celebrated after every three years in the Malik Dinar Mosque to commemorate the day of the Tabi'in's visit in Kerala.
 The Uroos is celebrated with much enthusiasm by the followers of Islam in the state, and people from other parts of the country who visit Bekal on this occasion.

 The Uroos festival at Bekal of Kasaragod in Kerala in celebrated after every three years.
 It is celebrated to remember the day when the Tabi'in, Malik bin Dinar set foot in India.
 The date is decided according to the Arabic Al Hajri calendar, and thus the festival falls on different dates of the Gregorian calendar each time.
 The festivity is celebrated with much enthusiasm by the Muslims of the land all this while, even attracting people from other parts of the country on occasion.
-The next Bekal Uroos festival is going to be held from 13th February 2020 to 24th of February, 2020.
+The dates for next Bekal Uroos festival hasn't been decided yet .

 Malik Denaar Uroos - Venue